 Piscinas Dunes, in Sardinia’s Costa Verde (Green Coast) are among the most incredible, surreal, breathtaking landscapes on the island.
-Not far from it, Ingurtosu is an intriguing, mysterious abandoned mining village that calls to be explored.
+Not far from it, Ingurtosu is an intriguing, mysterious abandoned mining village that you will want to explore.

-A visit of Piscinas and Ingurtosu, with the Laveria Brassey mine, can be combined in the same day and makes for a fantastic day out of town pretty much in any season – though it is quite perfect in the summer, when you can cool down in the sea after exploring!
+You can combine a visit of Piscinas and Ingurtosu, with the Laveria Brassey mine, in the same day.
+It makes for a fantastic day trip from Cagliari pretty much in any season – though it is quite perfect in the summer, when you can cool down in the sea after exploring!

 I visited both of them recently, and thought I’d put together a short guide with plenty of information that will help you plan your day and make the most of it.

-Everything You Need To Know About Piscinas Dunes And Ingurtosu
+What You Must Know About Piscinas Dunes And Ingurtosu

 Piscinas Dunes Beach